Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version 11**

+WARNING
+The date bookmarks system has been updated to be stored in database: earlier versions of the software will not be able to load them.

 - Add help menu.
 - Add window for all notices.
 - Add memos for bookmarks.